tirthmagnus/CS-668-CS-668-/README.md

 )

-Gratitude is extended to [Pace University, Dr. Christelle Scharff] whose contributions and support have been instrumental in the success of this project.
+Gratitude is extended to [Pace University & Dr. Christelle Scharff] whose contributions, Guidance and support have been instrumental in the success of this project.

 ## 11. Contact